 Primarily a scholar of African American literature and culture, my specific research areas are the Harlem Renaissance, African American print culture, and (increasingly) the literature of the long Civil Rights Movement.
-I also teach a range of courses for the English department as well as American Studies, African, African American, and Diaspora Studies, and Women and Gender Studies.
-Complementing my work as a former actor and occasional director, I have participated in “post-play” discussions at Trinity Repertory Company in Providence, RI and currently serve on the board of directors for the Rhode Island Council for the Humanities.
+I also teach a range of courses for the English department as well as African, African American, and Diaspora Studies, American Studies, and Women and Gender Studies.
+Complementing my work as a former actor and occasional director, I have participated in “post-play” discussions at Trinity Repertory Company in Providence, RI and have served on the board of directors for the Rhode Island Council for the Humanities.

 Ph.D., University of Michigan

 Though a good portion of academic year 2017-2018 for me was devoted to duties as Associate Provost, in fall 2017, I presented, “NAACP’s Crisis and the Cultivation of a New Negro Reader Abroad” at the annual Modernist Studies Association and was a panelist for Rhode Island College’s Open Books – Open Minds Forum on Race and Society’s discussion of Ta-Nehisi Coates’ Between the World and Me.
 In January 2018, I gave the keynote address for the Rhode Island Center for the Book’s Reading Across Rhode Island Kick-off for Angie Thomas’ The Hate U Give.

 20th century American literature, its criticism, and its histories:

 - English 401 Senior Seminar, “Collaborations in 20th Century African American Literature and Culture” (fall 2006); “Harlem Renaissance as a Usable Past” (fall 2007).